-Choosing a Bioethanol Fireplace Insert or Bio Burner Trays to create your own fireplace design or to convert an existing fireplace is easy as long as you follow the guidance on safety and use the manufacturers instructions for installing the bioethanol fireplace insert into the final design.
+Choosing a Bioethanol Fireplace Insert or Bio Burner Fuel Trays to create your own fireplace design or to convert an existing fireplace is easy as long as you follow the guidance on safety and use the manufacturers instructions for installing the bioethanol fireplace insert into the final design.
 Bioethanol Fireplace Insert and Bio Burner Trays come in many different shapes and sizes however the principle of operation is basically the same it is just the length of the flame, and the capacity of the bioethanol fuel tray that differ.
-The biggest selling bio-ethanol fireplace inserts are the type that are manually filled, lit and extinguished however today there are new models appearing like from bioethanol fire manufacturer Planika in Poland that are offering remote control bioethanol burners.
-You should consider first that, with like for like sizes, a manual version of a bioethanol fireplace insert will cost around 10% of the cost of a remote control bio-burner.
+The biggest selling bio-ethanol fireplace insert trays are the type that are manually filled, lit and extinguished however today there are new models appearing like from bioethanol fire manufacturer Planika in Poland that are offering remote control bioethanol burners.
+You should first consider that, with like for like sizes, a manual version of a bio ethanol fireplace insert tray will cost around 10% of the cost of a remote control bio-burner tray.

 If you are considering changing your fireplace, converting it from gas, coal or wood then it may be possible to convert the old fireplace design by sealing the chimney and using a bioethanol fireplace insert instead.
 This will make the installation into a flueless fire, or no chimney fireplace.
 By sealing up an existing chimney and using a bioethanol fireplace burner it will mean your overall heating system is more efficient, saving you money, as you will not be losing heat up the chimney 24 hours a day.

 Bioethanol Fireplace Insert, Bio Burner Trays to Buy

 Below we have selected a number of bio-ethanol burner trays, firebox Inserts for you to consider.
 Click on the Buy Now button to be taken to a page where you can read the full technical specification, check the delivery costs and p[lace your order.